iKontroller Desktop for MacOS

 4. Click the + button (you may need to unlock with your password)

-Important: Without Accessibility permissions, you will not be able to simulate keybaord and mouse inputs on your Mac.
+Important: Without this Accessibility permission, you will not be able to simulate keyboard and mouse input on your Mac.
 This is a macOS security requirement for any app that simulates input.

 Device Pairing

-1. Ensure the iPhone/iPad and Mac are on the same network or connected via USB-C/Lightning cable
+1. Ensure your Mac and iPhone/iPad are on the same Wi-Fi network, Cellular network or connected via USB-C/Lightning cable.

 2. On your Mac, go to the Device Pairing tab

-3. On iOS, select your Mac from the discovered devices
+3. On your iPhone/iPad, select your Mac's username from the discovered devices

-4. A 6-digit code will appear on your Mac
+4. Accept the pairing request on your Mac.
+A 6-digit code will then appear

 6. The devices are now paired!